tushar-nain/pokio/README.md

-> **Caution**: This package is a **work in progress** and it manipulates process lifecycles using low-level and potentially unsafe techniques such as FFI for inter-process communication, forcefully bypassing destructors, and preserving state across process spawns.
+> **Caution**: This package is a **work in progress** and it manipulates process lifecycles using low-level and potentially unsafe techniques such as FFI for inter-process communication, and preserving state across process spawns.
 It is intended strictly for internal use (e.g., performance optimizations in Pest). **Use at your own risk**—no guarantees are provided.

 <a href="https://nunomaduro.com/">
   <picture>